tangowhisky37/PracticalPerformanceAnalyst/pages/spe_fundamentals/capacity_management_101.md

 title: Capacity Mangement 101
 ---

 This section will delve into the various aspects of Capacity Management (also called Capacity Planning) as seen from the eyes of the Practical Performance Analyst (some one like yourself).
-The sections we intend to cover are -
+The sections we intend to cover are as follows -

 * What is Capacity Management
 * Why is Capacity Management Important